 Before discovering BJJ, Derek was a stand-out wrestler in high school, and the youngest in a family of wrestlers.
-He attended Detroit Catholic Central High School, which has one of the best wrestling programs in the state of Michigan (14x team state champions).
+He attended Detroit Catholic Central High School, which has one of the best wrestling programs in the state of Michigan (15x team state champions).
 Derek wrestled under legendary coach, Mike Rodriguez, and was part of the undefeated Michigan Team State Champions in 1988, who were ranked in the top ten in the country.
-He moved to the Sacramento area in 1988, where he finished up his high school career winning the League, Subsection, and Section Championship and finishing third at the California (CIF) State Championships, which is one the toughest state tournaments in the country.
+He moved to the Sacramento area in 1988, where he finished his high school career winning the League, Subsection, and Section Championship, and taking third at the California (CIF) State Championships, one of the toughest state tournaments in the country.

 During his college career at UC Davis and Cal Poly, SLO, Derek decided to focus his energy on his studies instead of wrestling.
-After obtaining a master’s degree in 1996, he began his BJJ training with Cesar and Ralph Gracie, and Gracie Barra legend, Nino Schembri, under whom he received his blue belt in just 7 months.
+After obtaining a master’s degree in 1996, he began his BJJ training with Gracie Barra legend, Nino Schembri, under whom he received his blue belt in just 7 months.
 In 1998, Derek began training under 2003 World Jiu Jitsu Champion, Cassio Werneck, and his brother Marcel.

 In 2006, Derek became the first American black belt under Cassio Werneck and the third BJJ black belt in the Sacramento metropolitan area.
 Derek has over 30 years of combined experience in BJJ, Judo, and wrestling.

 Derek has deep roots in Elk Grove, having lived there for over 25 years.
 In 2010, he opened Waza Brazilian Jiu Jitsu in his long-time neighborhood, Laguna West.
 Derek chose the name “Waza” because it means “technique” in Japanese, which he felt is an appropriate name given Jiu Jitsu’s subtle, yet highly technical nature.